More

 Robert's Index Composition handout.

-Stock selection tools
+Stock selection tools and maintaining a list

 So how do you actually go about compiling a useful stock